Tiefseetauchner/TiefDownConverter/README.md

 end
 ```

+## Performance & Limitations

+- Handles large documents as efficiently as Pandoc and XeTeX allow.
+- Minimal logging/debugging available.
+- No Windows installer yet; setup is manual.
+- EPUB output is functional but lacks advanced customization.

+## Community & Support

+### Contributions

+Contributions are welcome via pull requests on GitHub.
+Please be kind.

+### Bug Reports & Feature Requests

+Report issues on the [GitHub Issues page](https://github.com/Tiefseetauchner/TiefDownConverter/issues).

 ## License

 This project is licensed under MIT.
-See the license file for details.
+See `LICENSE` for details.

 ## Coffee
 If you appreciate this project, consider supporting it by contributing or donating.

 [![](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/tiefseetauchner)